dvarrui/libro-de-actividades/actividades/hardware/nube/nube.md

 Configuración para Nextcloud:
 * `mysql -u root -p`
 * `create database nextcloud;` Create the Nextcloud database.
 Enter the line exactly as displayed, including the semicolon.
-* `create user nextclouduser@localhost identified by 'some-password-here';
-`, Create the Nextcloud user with a password of your choice
+* `create user nextclouduser@localhost identified by 'some-password-here';`, Create the Nextcloud user with a password of your choice.
 * `grant all privileges on nextcloud.* to nextclouduser@localhost identified by 'some-password-here';` Grant the needed privileges of nextclouduser to the database nextcloud with the password of your choice.
 * `exit;` Exit the database configuration application.